 This final course in the PMP series allows you to apply the principles of project management to an experiential real case study.
 Demonstrate the knowledge, skills and tools needed to effectively manage a project in a simulated environment of challenges, stress and troubling vendor relations.
 Learn to build and use key project management documents.
 The unique challenges of projects are emphasized and groups get to compare their strategies and learn from the shared experience.
-You may take this final course regardless of whether your earlier courses were under the Fourth Edition PMBOK or the current Fifth Edition PMBOK.
+You may take this final course regardless of whether your earlier courses were under a previous edition of the PMBOK Guide.

 Are you planning on earning a Georgia Tech Project Management Certificate?
 If so, you can register for all five courses at once and save 15%.
 Simply register for the following five certificate courses at once and get a 15% discount:

 COMP 6300P - Project Management Introduction: Fundamentals of Successful Projects

 COMP 6310P - Project Management: Managing Risk and Procurements